iluwatar/java-design-patterns/extension-objects/README.md

 ---
+title: "Extension Objects Pattern in Java: Enhancing Object Functionality Flexibly"
-title: Extension Objects
+shortTitle: Extension Objects
+description: "Learn about the Extension Objects Design Pattern in Java.
+Understand its purpose, benefits, and implementation with examples to enhance your software design."
 category: Structural
 language: en
 tag:
   - Encapsulation
   - Extensibility
   - Object composition
   - Polymorphism
 ---

 ## Also known as

 * Interface Extensions

-## Intent
+## Intent of Extension Objects Design Pattern

 The Extension Objects pattern allows for the flexible extension of an object's behavior without modifying its structure, by attaching additional objects that can dynamically add new functionality.

-## Explanation
+## Detailed Explanation of Extension Objects Pattern with Real-World Examples

 Real-world example